ESG Definition

 Social Factors

-The social factor of ESG evaluates how a company is managing its impact on society.
+The social factor of ESG evaluates how a company manages its impact on society.
 This includes issues such as:

-2. Diversity and Inclusion: How a company is promoting diversity and inclusion within its workforce and board of directors.
+2. Diversity and Inclusion: How a company promotes diversity and inclusion within its workforce and board of directors.

-3. Consumer Protection: How a company is managing its impact on consumer rights, including its product safety and marketing practices.
+3. Consumer Protection: How a company manages its impact on consumer rights, including product safety and marketing practices.

 Governance Factors

-The governance factor of ESG evaluates how a company is managing its internal governance structures and processes.
+The governance factor of ESG evaluates how a company manages its internal governance structures and processes.
 This includes issues such as:

-1. Board Composition and Structure: How a company is managing its board composition and structure, including its independence, diversity, and expertise.
+1. Board Composition and Structure: How a company manages its board composition and structure, including its independence, diversity, and expertise.

 2. Executive Compensation: How a company manages its executive compensation, including its alignment with long-term performance and shareholder interests.